Sunseeker

 Sunseeker International is a British luxury performance motor yacht brand.
 Originally named Poole Power Boats, the company was founded by brothers Robert and John Braithwaite in 1969.
 The company changed its name to Sunseeker International in 1985 and has since become a global icon.
 Its headquarters and main assembly facility is in Poole Harbour, at Poole in Dorset, England.
 The majority shareholder has been Wanda Group since 2013.
 It is the largest UK-based luxury yacht maker measured by 2012 revenues.

 Profile

 Corporate information

-The main operating company's (Sunseeker International Limited, company number 00675320) registered office is Sunseeker House, West Quay Road, Poole, Dorset, BH15 1JD.
+The main operating company (Sunseeker International Limited, company number 00675320) has its registered office at Sunseeker House, West Quay Road, Poole, Dorset, BH15 1JD.
 Sunseeker describes the nature of its business using the Standard Industrial Classification number 30110: 'Building of ships and floating structures'.

 A holding company, Sunseeker International (Holdings) Limited, was founded in 2006 using an off-the-shelf company.
 There are other companies in the group, including specialist entities for chartering and mouldings manufacturing.

 Debt financing is provided to the group by HSBC Bank plc through a revolving credit facility agreement originally dated 8 July 2015, as subsequently amended and restated, pursuant to which the group has mortgaged and charged various assets, including (inter alios) its shipyards, intellectual property, and goodwill.